Becoming a Member of the Library Board

 In order to fulfill the above responsibilities, Thunder Bay Public Library requires a well-rounded Library Board with competent, experienced members.
 The Board should also reflect the diversity of the City and the surrounding communities that it serves.
 The member’s job is not an easy one: it requires the ability to work towards a vision and to think in broad, future oriented terms while maintaining a commitment to move vision to reality.
 This requires understanding and discussing the philosophical aspects of library service while implementing the necessary governance measures to achieve desired services.

-Each member must uphold the overall vision, mission and values of the Library while acting strategically in the best interests of the public good.
+Each member must uphold the overall vision, purpose, mission and values of the Library while acting strategically in the best interests of the public good.

 Competencies & Qualifications

 The core competencies and qualifications for a Thunder Bay Public Library Director are:

 Belief that the public Library provides a unique and essential service to all citizens